-To set up multiple global outlet groups that link to outlet groups on other Rack PDUs:
+To set up multiple global outlet groups that link to outlet groups on other devices:

 - 1. Make sure outlet groups are enabled.
-(See "Typical outlet group configurations" on page 125.) - 2.
+(See "Typical outlet group configurations" on page 95.) - 2.
 Click Create Global Outlet Groups. - Select the checkboxes of the outlets that will be in the group and then click "Apply and Select Global Outlets" to select the global outlet for the group.
 If there is only one outlet in the group, it will automatically be assigned as the global outlet. - 4.
-To add outlets to any of the global outlet groups you created, see "Edit or delete an outlet group" on this page.
+To add outlets to any of the global outlet groups you created, see "Edit or delete an outlet group".